anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 For scenarios where the "versioning" extension, as defined by [@?I-D.ietf-regext-rdap-versioning], is used, the extension identifiers in the client request may not be exact or case-insensitive matches for the extension identifiers in the server response (unlike scenarios where the "versioning" extension is not used).
+That is, the extension identifiers used by the client have prepended versioning information, but the extension identifiers returned by the server do not have prepended versioning information (such information is in the "versioning" JSON).

 Client Request: